 - Best Tips Google AdSense Approval

 - Whois Domain Lookup

 How to identify A Non-Hosted AdSense Account?

-When you log in into the “Google Adsense account” and click on the Gmail icon then you will see on the right corner a Non-hosted account will be a green color. nothing is written in the Dashboard of Non-hosted account like Hosted account.
+When you log in into the “Google Adsense account” and click on the Gmail icon then you will see on the right corner then you see a Non-hosted account will be a green color. nothing is written in the Dashboard of a Non-hosted account like a Hosted account.

-That is, it is a Non-hosted Adsense account or Fully approved account.
+That is, it is a Non-hosted Adsense account or a Fully approved account.